 “Raising our son in the US has been, and still is, a great experience.
 We have had a lot of support on this journey and met so many interesting people along the way.
 The MIT Mom’s group and Toddler group has given me friends for life, and going to the meetings is the highlight of my week.”

 Babies and children are also welcome!
+Come enjoy a different activity and meet other spouses and partners every Wednesday.
+Every week we invite speakers from MIT, the community, or our group to share their expertise; visit interesting places in Boston; or socialize around art and fitness.
 Please be sure to bring a toy or activity that your child will enjoy.

 Recreational swims are a fun and positive way to practice new skills, be physically active, and spend quality time with family and friends in the pool.
 This opportunity is cost-free to MIT families, thanks to financial support from Westgate, Site 4 and MIT Spouses & Partners Connect.